joeytab/ginkgo-backend/README.md

 The backend uses BioPython to query Blast for performing the alignments given the set of genomes to search.

 Newly added:
-The startup speed of the application is now increased by moving converting accession IDs to organism names to a separate script, that will only be run once. requirements.txt is modified to resolve dependency issues a worker queue is created to run async operations and place less pressure on the backend server
+* The startup speed of the application is now increased by moving converting accession IDs to organism names to a separate script, that will only be run once.
+* requirements.txt is modified to resolve dependency issues
+* a worker queue is created to run async operations and place less pressure on the backend server
+* the tool now uses redisLite, which is compatible with pythonanywhere

 Design considerations: